-- By unequivocally requiring Scope 3 emissions disclosure, California's rules have the potential to reach every part of a company's value chain. - 2.
-California's legislation sets the U.S. standard for climate-related disclosures, being the first mandatory climate disclosure rule in the U.S. - 3.
-Many US companies headquartered outside California will fall under its scope, that is U.S. as well as foreign companies.
+- 1. By unequivocally requiring Scope 3 emissions disclosure, California's rules have the potential to reach every part of a company's value chain. - 2.
+California's legislation sets the U.S. standard for climate-related disclosures it's the first rule in the U.S. - 3.
+Given many US companies headquartered outside California will fall under its scope, that is U.S. as well as foreign companies.